SCOPE OF THIS CHAPTER

 - Any person authorised by the Regulatory Authority e.g. Ofsted.

-If a child receives a sanction it should be recorded by the foster carer on their daily recording log.
+If a child receives a consequence it should be recorded by the foster carer on their daily recording log.

 Carers are not permitted to conduct body searches, searches of clothing worn by children or of their bedrooms.